 How much should you offer on a house below asking price and when does it become cheeky?

 At the end of the day, the estate agent is working for the seller.
-Which means that they shouldn’t really reveal to you how low the vendor is prepared to drop on price.
+Which means they shouldn’t really reveal to you how low the vendor is prepared to drop on price.

 But many estate agents break this golden rule (see below on how you make an offer).

 The offer you make boils down to how much the property is worth to you.
 But it is also down to how much the vendor wants or is prepared to take.
+But is also how willing you are to negotiate hard, as not everyone is prepared to do this.

 So in reality a cheeky offer could be 20% or 30%, or more.
 It just depends on how the offer that’s made is interpreted by the vendor.